xxfoundation/elixxir-docs/end_to_end.md

 ```
 type RequestPayload struct {
-	nonce            []byte
+	Nonce            []byte
-	numRequestParts  []byte // Number of parts in the request, currently always 1
+	NumRequestParts  []byte // Number of parts in the request, currently always 1
-	maxResponseParts []byte // Max number of messages expected in response
+	MaxResponseParts []byte // Max number of messages expected in response
-	size             []byte // Size of the contents
+	Size             []byte // Size of the contents
-	contents         []byte
+	Contents         []byte
 }
 ```